hazelcast/hazelcast-aws/README.md

 ### Zone Aware

-If `ZONE_AWARE` partition group is enabled, the backup(s) of a partition will be in a different availability zone other than the partition's residing zone.
-If no other partition group is found in other zones, the backup(s) will be stored in the same zone as the partition itself.
+If `ZONE_AWARE` partition group is enabled, the backup(s) of a partition is always stored in a different availability zone - as long as there exists at least one member in a different zone.
 Hazelcast AWS Discovery plugin supports ZONE_AWARE feature for both EC2 and ECS.

 #### XML Configuration